-4.1 Financial Planning System All financial plans of the Trust must be recorded onto the Trust's financial planning system - HCSS.
-The approved annual budget is uploaded each August following approval by the Trust, and updated forecasts each month .
-4.2 System Access Entry to the financial planning system is password restricted and the director of finance, business and operations is responsible for setting access levels for School business managers who will be responsible for administering access levels within their own school.
-4.3 Back up Procedures HCSS the software provider is responsible for ensuring that there are effective back up procedures for the system.
-4.4 Financial Plans The Trust and each school will prepare both short-term and medium term plans.
-The medium term plan is prepared as part of the development planning process.
+4.1 Financial Planning System

+All financial plans of the Trust must be recorded onto the Trust's financial planning system - HCSS.
+The approved annual budget is uploaded each August following approval by the Trust, and forecasts updated each month.

+4.2 System Access

+Entry to the financial planning system is password restricted and the CFO is responsible for setting access levels for School business managers who will be responsible for administering access levels within their own school.

+4.3 Back up Procedures

+HCSS the software provider is responsible for ensuring that there are effective back up procedures for the system.

+4.4 Financial Plans

+The Trust and each school will prepare both short-term and medium-term plans.

+The medium-term plan is prepared as part of the development planning process.
 The development plan indicates how the Trust and each school is going to achieve its educational and other objectives within estimated levels of funding over the next 3-5 years.

 The development plan provides the framework for the annual budget.
 The annual budget is a detailed statement of the expected levels of funding available to the Trust and the planned use of those funds for the following year.

-4.5 Development Plan (for each school) The development plan is concerned with the future aims and objectives of each school and how they are going to be achieved; this includes matching each school's objectives and targets to the resources expected to be available.
+4.5 Development Plan (for each school)

+The development plan is concerned with the future aims and objectives of each school and how they are going to be achieved; this includes matching each school's objectives and targets to the resources expected to be available.
 Plans should be relatively simple and flexible.
 They are the "big picture" within which more detailed plans may be integrated.

 The form and content of the development plan are matters for the Trust Board to decide but due regard should be given to the matters included within the guidance to schools and any annual guidance issued by the DfE.

-Each year the Chief Executive Officer will propose a planning cycle and timetable to the Trust Board which allows for: A review of past activities, aims and objectives - "did we get it right?"
-Definition or redefinition of aims and objectives - "are the aims still relevant?"
-Development of the plan and associated budgets - "how do we go forward?"
-Implementation, monitoring and review of the plan - "who needs to do what by when to make the plan work and keep it on course" and Feedback into the next planning cycle - "what worked successfully and how can we improve?"
+Each year the Chief Executive Officer will propose a planning cycle and timetable to the Trust Board which allows for:

+- A review of past activities, aims and objectives "did we get it right?" - Definition or redefinition of aims and objectives "are the aims still relevant?" - Development of the plan and associated budgets "how do we go forward?" - Implementation, monitoring and review of the plan "who needs to do what by when to make the plan work and keep it on course" and - Feedback into the next planning cycle "what worked successfully and how can we improve?"
-The timetable will specify the deadlines for the completion of each of the key stages described above.
-Lead responsibility for the completion of each of the stages will be assigned by the Chief Executive Officer.
-The completed development plan will include detailed objectives for the coming academic year and outline objectives for the following two years.
-The plan should also include the estimated resource costs, both capital and revenue, associated with each objective and success criteria against which achievement can be measured.
-For each objective the responsibility for ensuring progress is made towards the objective will be assigned to a lead person within each School.
-The responsible lead should monitor performance against the defined success criteria throughout the year and report to the Senior Leadership Team on a quarterly basis.
-The Senior Leadership Team will report to the Governing body and Trust Board if there is a significant divergence from the agreed plan and will recommend an appropriate course of action.
-4.6 Annual Budget The executive headteacher/headteacher/head of school for each school is responsible for the preparation of the annual budget plan and seeking agreement from the School Governance Committee for it to be formally recommended to the Trust Board for its approval in accordance with the Trust Budget Timetable.
-The director of finance, business and operations is responsible for reporting the overall Trust Budget including those of individual schools to the Trust Board via the Finance and General Purposes Committee.
-The director of finance, business and operations is responsible for establishing a timetable to ensure that the approved budget is reported to the Education Funding Agency by the required date and is accurately completed.
-The annual budget will reflect the best estimate of the resources available to each school for the forthcoming year and will detail how those resources are to be utilised.
-There should be a clear link between the development plan objectives and the budget utilisation of those resources.
-The estimates will include: The General Annual Grant confirmed by the Education Funding Agency for the forthcoming academic year and based on the previous autumn pupil count.
-The Early Years funding estimated by the Local Authority for the forthcoming academic year based on previous termly counts of registered take up and any changes to nursery sizes The High Cost (SEN) top up funding from the Local Authority for the forthcoming academic year based on current pupil assessments and any leavers / starters Review of other income sources available to assess the likely level of receipts Review of current staffing establishment in light of pupil / curriculum changes, salary increases / inflation / contribution rates Review of the school contracts register and any non-contract spending to gain an understanding of non-staffing costs